Will Travel to Europe Require a Visa in 2024? Not Exactly.

 Which European countries does the ETIAS travel authorization affect?

-The ETIAS pre-screening will be required for all travelers visiting Europe’s Schengen Area, a region of 26 European states that have abolished passport and border control at mutual borders.
-The list of countries can be found here, and includes nearly every western European nation except the U.K. and Ireland.
+The ETIAS pre-screening will be required for all travelers visiting Europe’s Schengen Area, a region of 27 European states that have abolished passport and border control at mutual borders.
+This area includes nearly every western European nation except the U.K. and Ireland.

 How do I obtain an ETIAS travel authorization?

 You’ll need a few documents and an internet connection in order to obtain your travel authorization.
-This European Commission press release explains the details of the process, but here’s a quick breakdown:
+The ETIAS website explains the details of the process, but here’s a quick breakdown:

 First, you’ll complete an online application via a dedicated website or mobile app.
 This application won’t take more than 10 minutes to complete, and will only require the information on your passport.